Christopher Brooks Composition Prize

-The Christopher Brooks Composition Prize provides a unique opportunity for a young composer to develop their talent and access guidance and support from a wide range of people working in the music profession.
+We are delighted to announce the third year of the Christopher Brooks Composition Prize in association with the Rushworth Foundation.
+The prize provides a unique opportunity for a young artist/composer who writes original music to develop their talent and access guidance and support from a wide range of people working in the music profession.

-• live, work or study in the North West of England (Merseyside, Cheshire, Greater Manchester, Lancashire, Cumbria)
+• live, work, study or have been born in the North West of England (Merseyside, Cheshire, Greater Manchester, Lancashire, Cumbria)

 • not be represented by a publisher (self-published composers will be eligible)